DataDog/dd-otel-host-profiler/README.md

 DataDog OTEL eBPF profiler.

+> [!WARNING]
+> This profiler is currently **experimental** and has not undergone thorough testing.
+Features and functionality may be unstable or incomplete.
+> For a more stable and tested alternative, we strongly recommend using [`otel-profiling-agent`](https://github.com/your-organization/otel-profiling-agent) in the meantime.
+> Use this repository at your own risk.

 # Overview

 dd-otel-host-profiler is based on [open-telemetry/opentelemetry-ebpf-profiler](https://github.com/open-telemetry/opentelemetry-ebpf-profiler).
 Please refer to our [documentation](https://docs.datadoghq.com/profiler/) for a list of officially supported Datadog profilers.

 This profiler has support for sending profiling data to the Datadog backend via the Datadog Agent.
 We are active members of the OpenTelemetry Profiling SIG that is working on the OpenTelemetry profiling signal.
-However, the signal is still under active development, so Datadog Agent is required until we release our support for directly ingesting the data using OTLP.
+However, the signal is still under active development, so the Datadog Agent is required until we release our support for directly ingesting the data using OTLP.

 ## Requirements